floscom/hubspot/README.md

 // Single Send Email has 2 property types.
 Contact and Custom, so we need to specify using the first param e := hubspot.NewEmail(api_key, email_id, to_email_address)

-// Adding a contact param
+// Adding a contact property
 e.Add("contact", "firstname", "Jack")

-// Adding a custom param
+// Adding a custom property
 e.Add("custom", "some_custom_key", "some_custom_value")

 e.Publish()